EDGI9/library-app/README.md

 ### Docker Desktop

 ```
-In order to avoid issus with versioning, it's best to run this application with Docker and run the "docker compose" file to set up the enviornment.
+In order to avoid issues with versioning, it's best to run this application with Docker and run the "docker compose" file to set up the enviornment.
 ```

 ### Front-end